-Once you have a valid library card from the Connecticut town where you live you may use it in any Connecticut public library.
+Once you have a valid library card from the Connecticut town you live in, you may use it in any Connecticut public library.
 Some libraries may require you to present your library card at checkout.

 Checking Out Library Materials

-What can I checkout with my library card?
+What can I check out with my library card?

 Is there a limit to the number of items I may have checked out at once?